When to Go

 Lip Stuff - like Blistex or Chapstick - with sunscreen!

-Prescription Medicines - Pack at least 3 extra day's worth of any prescriptions for everyone in your party, and make sure they are in the carry-on luggage, just in case anything happens that you do not leave on schedule.
-It can be a real hassle getting prescriptions filled long-distance, and might take a day or two to get hold of your Doctor to approve them.
+Prescription Medicines - Pack at least three extra days' worth of any prescriptions for everyone in your party, and make sure they are in the carry-on luggage.
+It can be a real hassle getting prescriptions filled long-distance, and might take a day or two to get hold of your doctor to approve them.

 Moleskin for your blisters